> Folk Music > Songs > The Dowie Dens of Yarrow

 Andy Turner heard Dowie Dens of Yarrow for the first time in 1977 on Bob Davenports album mentioned above.
 He sang it as the 28 January 2017 entry of his project A Folk Song a Week.

 Joshua Burnell learned The Dowie Dens of Yarrow from Shelagh McDonald’s 1971 album, and sang it on his 2018 CD Songs From the Seasons.
-He commented on his obsession in his Folk Radio UK essay, A Folk Quest: Joshua Burnell on The Dowie Dens of Yarrow & Shelagh McDonald.
+He commented on his obsession with the song in his Folk Radio UK essay, A Folk Quest: Joshua Burnell on The Dowie Dens of Yarrow & Shelagh McDonald.

 Lyrics